typst/unscanny/README.md

 ## Safety
 This crate internally uses unsafe code for better performance.
-However, all unsafe code is documented with justification why its safe, all accesses are checked in debug mode and everything is tested.
+However, all unsafe code is documented with justification for why it's safe, all accesses are checked in debug mode and everything is tested.

 ## License